JimmyJiang666/MOPTA2024/README.md

   - JuMP
   - Gurobi
 - **Gurobi License**: A valid Gurobi license is required to run the optimization.
 You can obtain a free academic license [here](https://www.gurobi.com/academia/academic-program-and-licenses/).
 - **Input Directory**: Ensure you have a directory containing the historical data in CSV format.
-An example CSV file for the year 2004 is provided.
+Example CSV files for the year 2001-2020 are provided.

 ## Input Format